OSHA 10 Training: 2026 Complete Guide With State Rules

 Is It a Certification?

-No, the OSHA 10 training course is not a certification or a license.
-It is a training completion card.
-It proves you have attended a safety awareness course.
+No, the OSHA 10 training course provides a completion card, not a certification or a license.
+It proves you have attended and passed a safety awareness course.
 It does not certify you to perform specific tasks.

 Know Your Protections: Worker Rights Under OSHA